Amazon S3 Bucket Object Ownership

 Manually Update Object Ownership On An Existing Bucket

 If you have previously created a bucket, and you need to change the settings, start by clicking on the bucket name in your bucket list, then click on the Permissions tab.

 Scroll down to the “Object Ownership” section and click the Edit button.

-On the “Edit Object Ownership” screen enable the ACLs Enabled option, and check the box to acknowledge the change.
-Leave the “Object Ownership” selection below this to the default of Bucket owner preferred.
+On the “Edit Object Ownership” screen, select the ACLs Enabled option and check the box to acknowledge the change.
+Leave the “Object Ownership” selection below this with the default of Bucket owner preferred.

 After saving your changes using the orange Save changes button, your media should upload to the S3 bucket successfully with WP Offload Media.